Florida Weather, climate and geography

 Best time to visit

-Much of Florida occupies a relatively flat peninsula extending 725km (447 miles) between the Atlantic Ocean, the Gulf of Mexico and the Florida Straits, with the remainder extending west along the northern coast of the Gulf.
-The states of Georgia and Alabama border Florida to the north, with a portion of Alabama bordering the state at the western tip of the Panhandle.
-The islands of the Bahamas (Bimini being the closest) lie a mere 81km (53 miles) due west of the state and the island of Cuba is 145km (90 miles) south of Key West.
+The state of Florida occupies, for the most part, a relatively flat peninsula between the Atlantic Ocean, the Gulf of Mexico and the Florida Straits.
+At its most distant points, it extends approximately 805 km (500 miles).
+The states of Alabama and Georgia border Florida to the north, with a portion of Alabama bordering the state at the western tip of the Panhandle.
+Bimini, one of the islands of the Bahamas, lies a mere 92 km (57 miles) from the city of Miami and Havana, the capital of Cuba, is around 171 km (106 miles) south of Key West.

-The state boasts 13,560km (8,426 miles) of coastline, 1,066km (663 miles) of which are beaches, and more than 17,700km (11,000 miles) of rivers, streams and waterways.
-The Saint Johns River is the state’s longest river, running northward for 500km (310 miles) from the Saint Johns Marsh in Indian River County to its outlet with the Atlantic Ocean at Jacksonville.
-Florida’s largest lake is Lake Okeechobee at 1,175 sq km (739 sq miles), making it the second largest freshwater lake within the contiguous (ie 'lower 48') United States.
-With a total area of 155,164 sq km, Florida ranks 23nd among the 50 states in size.
-Most of the state south of Orlando is low-lying and flat, while inland areas of North and Central Florida contain rolling hills.
-Florida’s highest point is Britton Hill, near the Alabama border in Walton County, at 106m (345ft) above mean sea level, the lowest highpoint of any US state.
+With a total area of 170,304 sq km (65,755 sq miles), Florida ranks 22nd among the 50 states in size.
+The state boasts 13,576 km (8,436 miles) of coastline, 1,067 km (663 miles) of which are beaches.
+The St. Johns River is the longest river in the state, running northward for 499 km (310 miles) from the St. Johns Marsh in Indian River County to its outlet with the Atlantic Ocean at Jacksonville.
+Lake Okeechobee is Florida’s largest freshwater lake measured at 1,891 sq km (730 sq miles), making it the second largest freshwater lake within the contiguous United States.
+Florida’s highest point, Britton Hill, is situated at 105 m (345 ft) above sea level in the Panhandle, making it the lowest highpoint of any US state.

 Florida, like most other states, is divided into smaller administrative units called counties.
-These counties number 67 in total.
-According to 2010 census figures, Miami-Dade County is the most populous (2,496,435 residents) and Liberty County the least populous (8,365 residents).
-The largest county in area is Palm Beach County whilst the smallest is Union County.
-The largest cities in Florida by population, according to the 2010 census, are Jacksonville, Miami and Tampa.
-The largest metropolitan areas in Florida (city proper and suburbs combined) by population are Miami-Fort Lauderdale-West Palm Beach, Tampa-Saint Petersburg and Orlando.
+In total, there are 67 counties in the state.
+Miami-Dade County is the most populated county, according to 2018 census figures, with 2,761,581 residents.
+Liberty County, in contrast, is the least populated county in the entire state with only 8,457 residents.
+The largest county, in terms of area, is Palm Beach County (5,268 sq km or 2,034 sq miles) while the smallest is Union County (622 sq km or 240 sq miles).
+The largest cities in Florida, in terms of population, are Jacksonville, Miami and Tampa, according to 2018 census figures.
+The largest metropolitan areas by population include Miami-Fort Lauderdale-West Palm Beach, Tampa-St. Petersburg-Clearwater and Orlando-Kissimmee-Sanford.